 Our Medical and Occupational Health Service team comprises of professionals who oversee the management of all aspects of health hazards and risks, including workplace health, occupational and environmental hygiene, medical emergencies and management of ill health, fitness-for-work and health promotion.

 Well-equipped clinics at project sites in PNG provide our personnel with medical and healthcare that matches international standards.
 Our operations in Alaska also have access to medical services that are managed by third-parties.
 We ensure our service is inclusive, reliable and evidence-based by using a transparent governance process.

 The Oil Search Health Risk Management Programme outlines how we identify and assess risks and health hazards that may affect our workforce, local communities or the public.
 It covers the assessment, management and communication of occupational and environmental risks, including the identification and classification of health hazards.

 Our company-wide employee wellbeing programme provides staff and contractors with the information and support they need to make informed health decisions and is closely aligned with our fitness for work requirements.
 The programme receives specialist input as required.
 It promotes a proactive and positive approach to health management and, through structured interventions, supports high-risk individuals.

-Oil Search manages its own medical emergency response and patient evacuation system and, with the assistance of internal and external logistics providers, our response is equal to international best practice.
+Oil Search manages its own medical emergency response and patient evacuation system in PNG and, with the assistance of internal and external logistics providers, our response is equal to international best practice.
 Senior staff with advanced clinical skills and evacuation experience maintain the high level of readiness required for swift leadership in emergency care and evacuation.

 Where local government healthcare services are challenged, we treat ill or injured community members, including assistance with medical evacuations.
 See Community Health for further information about our community health initiatives and activities, and those of the Oil Search Foundation.